-IDP Coordinators have the important and admirable responsibility of ensuring that interns, supervisors, and mentors have accurate and up-to-date knowledge regarding the process of becoming a licensed architect in the United States.
-IDP Coordinators communicate regularly with the AIA, NCARB, and each other to maintain currency, pose questions, and share ideas and best practices.
+Architect Licensing Advisors have the important and admirable responsibility of ensuring that interns, supervisors, and mentors have accurate and up-to-date knowledge regarding the process of becoming a licensed architect in the United States.
+Architect Licensing Advisors communicate regularly with the AIA, NCARB, and each other to maintain currency, pose questions, and share ideas and best practices.

-The AIA and NCARB invite IDP Coordinators to an annual conference where they converge to learn about, discuss, and improve aspects of IDP.
-Additionally, IDP Coordinators have the chance to impact IDP as members of committees co-sponsored by the AIA and NCARB.
+The AIA and NCARB invite the Architect Licensing Advisors to an annual summit where they converge to learn about, discuss, and improve the entire licensure process.
+Additionally Architect Licensing Advisors have the chance to impact IDP as members of committees co-sponsored by the AIA and NCARB.

 • Maintain a thorough understanding of the requirements, objectives, and resources for IDP, ARE©, and NCARB certification;

 • Collaborate with NCARB and IDP support networks – including AIAS chapters, AIA components, and state registration boards – to strengthen awareness of the required components of licensure and its importance to emerging professionals;